awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-identity-based.md

 + **AmazonRedshiftReadOnlyAccess** – Grants read\-only access to all Amazon Redshift resources for the AWS account\.
 + **AmazonRedshiftFullAccess** – Grants full access to all Amazon Redshift resources for the AWS account\.
 + **AmazonRedshiftQueryEditor** – Grants full access to the Query Editor on the Amazon Redshift console\.
++ **AmazonRedshiftDataFullAccess** – Grants full access to the Amazon Redshift Data API operations and resources for the AWS account\.

 You can also create your own custom IAM policies to allow permissions for Amazon Redshift API actions and resources\.
 You can attach these custom policies to the IAM users or groups that require those permissions\.